 A recommended workflow to manage author profiles:

-❶Clean Scopus Author profile ❷Register ORCID via Library ❸Add publications from Scopus to ORCID ❹Register ResearcherID ❺Add publications from ORCID to ResearcherID ❻ Check duplicates in ORCID & Manually add works that are not indexed in Scopus or Web of Science
+❶Clean up Scopus Author profile ❷Register ORCID via Library ❸Add publications from Scopus to ORCID ❹Register ResearcherID ❺Add publications from ORCID to ResearcherID ❻ Check duplicates in ORCID & Manually add works that are not indexed in Scopus or Web of Science

 Workflow in details:

-❶ Start with cleaning your Scopus Author profiles.
-This is because you may have incorrect profiles in Scopus.
+❶ Start with cleaning up your Scopus Author profiles.
+This is because you may have incorrect or multiple profiles in Scopus.
 A Scopus profile is automatically created once you have a paper published in Scopus.
-With different name variants, you may have multiple IDs/profiles in Scopus which split your works.
+With different name variants or affiliations, you may have multiple IDs / profiles in Scopus which split your works.
 This also affects the citation information such as total citation counts of your works and your h-index.

 Click here to know how to merge your author profiles or request author detail corrections in Scopus

 ❷❸ Once you have a unique author ID in Scopus, register an ORCID account and link it with Scopus.
 By integrating Scopus with ORCID, you will have all your publications in Scopus added to your ORCID profile.
-Researchers will be able to identify (search) your works in Scopus using either your ORCID and Scopus Author ID.
+Researchers will be able to identify (search) your works in Scopus using either your ORCID or Scopus Author ID.

 Click here to know how to register an ORCID account, or

 Click here if you have already had an ORCID and wish to connect it to PolyU